What makes this product unique?

 Who is this product for?

-CLINICAL Scar-Reducing Serum is formulated for anyone who wishes to reduce the appearance of scars, including surgical wounds, burns, cuts, scrapes, and red acne marks.
+CLINICAL Scar-Reducing Serum is formulated for anyone who wishes to reduce the appearance of scars, including surgical wounds, burns, cuts, and scrapes.
 Perfect for all skin types and ethnicities.

 Sources to support the claims made for Clinical Scar-Reducing Serum